 In general, it is relatively easy to learn the ropes in this industry.
 What’s more, almost every type of company needs digital marketing services to promote their business.
 Every high-ranking website has well-planned inbound marketing, SEO strategies, and carefully crafted content.
-It is not difficult to come by these jobs, and you can master the skills in no time.
+It is not difficult to find a job in digital marketing, and you can master the required skills in no time.
 According to the Digital Marketing Institute, freelance digital marketers get an average salary of $66,206 annually.

 5. Online Teacher

-Do you have an insatiable case of the travel bug but you still want to earn money?
+Do you have a serious case of the travel bug but you still want to earn good money?
 Well, you can teach English to Japanese, Chinese, or Korean individuals remotely.
 Because the Internet is becoming more accessible and affordable all over the world, online education is now extremely popular.
-The best thing is, you don’t have to go to a physical classroom just to teach.
-With ESL teaching, you can always have your bags ready and still teach anywhere you go.
+The best thing is, you don’t have to go to a physical classroom to be able to teach.
+As an ESL teacher, you can always have your bags ready and still teach anywhere you go.

-What’s great about online teaching is it’s flexible yet it offers multiple opportunities.
+What’s great about online teaching is that it’s flexible yet it offers multiple opportunities.
 It’s worth noting that English is not the only subject you can teach.
-If you have the proper credentials to teach Math, Chemistry, or Music, you can tutor online.
+If you have the proper credentials to teach math, chemistry, or music, you can tutor online.
 There are several platforms and even agencies that can connect you to your future students.
 According to the International TEFL Academy, depending on their qualifications, online teachers can earn between $10 to $40 per hour.

 6. Virtual Assistant